-Tensile fabric structure cleaning & Fabric canopy cleaning
+Tensile fabric structure maintenance & Tensile roof cleaning

 Tensile Canopy Cleaning

-At 4C, our team is specialists in cleaning and maintenance of Tensile Canopy structures.
+At 4C, our team is specialists in cleaning and maintenance of Tensile fabric structures & Tensile roofs.
 We offer a variety of services to improve the life and appearance of your internal and external tensile fabric architecture.
-These include inspection, cleaning and maintenance, all tailored to the precise requirements of your canopy fabric.
+These include inspection, cleaning, and maintenance, all tailored to the precise requirements of your Tensile canopy fabric.

-We also offer a canopy replacement service, where we inspect your tensile structure and renew required parts including pillars, joints, cables etc. We also test the load strength of all cables and replace failed units.
+We also offer a Tensile canopy replacement service, where we inspect your tensile structure and renew required parts including pillars, joints, cables, etc. We also test the load strength of all cables and replace failed units.

 - Over a decade of industry experience